k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 The K8ssandra helm charts make installation a snap.
 You can override chart configurations during installation as necessary if you're an advanced user, or make changes after a default installation using `helm upgrade` at a later time.

+K8ssandra can install the following versions of Apache Cassandra:

+* 3.11.7
+* 3.11.8
+* 3.11.9
+* 3.11.10
+* 4.0-beta4

 {{% alert title="Important" color="warning" %}}
-K8ssandra comes out of the box with a set of default values tailored to getting up and running quickly.
+K8ssandra comes out of the box with a set of [default values](https://github.com/k8ssandra/k8ssandra/blob/main/charts/k8ssandra/values.yaml) tailored to getting up and running quickly.
 Those defaults are intended to be a great starting point for smaller-scale local development but are **not** intended for production deployments.
 {{% /alert %}}

 To install a single node K8ssandra cluster: